 The Local Food Production and Provision Committees (CLAPS)

 While the Venezuelan government seems to be making efforts to alleviate hunger in Venezuela, political agendas hinder aid from reaching those who need them the most.
 In 2016, President Nicolás Maduro launched the Local Food Production and Provision Committees (CLAPS).
 However, the program requires a person to sign up for the Father Land Card to receive food and other amenities.

 Many people claim Venezuelan officials are using the Father Land Card to track voting participation.
 Receivers of the CLAPS package claim that the CLAP boxes usually arrive late and half-empty during election seasons.
-Additionally, despite President Maduro’s attitude toward foreign aid, there is still some amount of aid that’s going through the Venezuelan border.
+Additionally, despite President Maduro’s negative attitude toward foreign aid, there is still some amount of aid that is going through the Venezuelan border.
 In 2019, for example, President Maduro announced that Russia was sending 300 tonnes of food and medical supplies to Venezuela.

 The US Aims to Provide Aid for Venezuelan Citizens

 The Venezuelan government’s reaction to foreign aid is also concerning.
 The U.S., which supports the regime of the self-proclaimed interim president Juan Guiado, sent millions of dollars’ worth of aid to the Colombian border to reach Venezuela in 2019.
 In response, the Venezuelan military closed down the Tienditas International Bridge, which shut Venezuela’s border to Colombia.
 By closing its border, Venezuela effectively refused an estimated $60 million worth of humanitarian aid.